getodk/docs/odk1-src/security-privacy.rst

 Communication Channels
 ----------------------

-Outside of anonymous usage analytics (typically opt-out) and anonymous crash reports (typically required), ODK software does not transmit or communicate any information (e.g., survey data) back to ODK's maintainers.
+Outside of usage analytics (typically opt-out) and crash reports (typically required), ODK software does not transmit or communicate any information (e.g., survey data) back to ODK's maintainers.
+When we do gather data, we default to anonymous or aggregate methods.

 The software we have written does not have any mechanisms that might allow us to access or control your devices or systems.